Panamax (Paracetamol)

 Who Should Not Take Panamax

-Do not use if you’re allergic to paracetamol or any ingredients.
-Do not use if you have liver or kidney problems, glucose-6-phosphate-dehydrogenase deficiency, or if the packaging is damaged or expired.
+Do not use Panamax if you are allergic to paracetamol or any of its ingredients, have liver or kidney problems, or glucose-6-phosphate-dehydrogenase deficiency.

 Medical Conditions to Discuss